jeffersonfparil/violinplotter/README.md

-R package for generating violin plots with optional mean comparison with nonparametric Mann-Whitney test (default) or parametric Tukey's honest significant difference and linear regression.
+R package for generating violin with optional mean comparison with nonparametric Mann-Whitney test (default) or parametric Tukey's honest significant difference as well as simple linear regression.
 This package aims to be a simple and quick visualisation tool for comparing means and assessing trends of categorical variables.

 ## Usage